 Global coronavirus lockdown measures taken on non-validated data

-If the Covid-19 pandemic has made one thing evident in the past months, it is the fact that the media should restrain itself and act responsibly.
-It should stop feeding the coronavirus hysteria with daily infection and death statistic updates which are carelessly presented and often misinterpreted.
-Draconian measures were taken around the globe based on emotions and estimations of non-validated data.
+If the Covid-19 pandemic has made one thing evident in recent months, it is that the media should restrain itself and act responsibly.
+It should stop feeding the coronavirus hysteria with daily infection and death statistic updates, which are carelessly presented and often misinterpreted.
+Draconian measures were taken around the globe based on emotions and estimates from unvalidated data.
 This is a dangerous precedent for the future.

 By Arthur Blok